Luzerne Presbyterial Institute

-Luzerne Presbyterial Institute, also known as the Wyoming Institute is a historic church school on Institute Street in Wyoming, Pennsylvania.
+Luzerne Presbyterial Institute, also known as the Wyoming Institute, is a historic church school on Institute Street in Wyoming, Pennsylvania.
 It was built in 1849 for use as a school, the Luzerne Presbyterial Institute, which closed in 1869.
 The building was then used as a Sunday school by the Wyoming Presbyterian Church.

-It was added to the National Register in 1979.
+It was added to the National Register of Historic Places in 1979.